cloud-elements/sample-app-ui/README.md

 Boilerplate code for a bare bones React frontend that can be used to build UI demos on the Cloud Elements APIs

-> The app has no routing implementations or 3rd party state management tools to leave the code as beginner friendly as possible.
-If you're interested in a version of this app that contains either or both of the above, please file an [issue](https://github.com/cloud-elements/saas-demo-boilerplate-ui/issues/new).
+> The goal for this code base is to be as beginner friendly as possible.
+The app has a crude routing implementation and does not utilize any 3rd party state management tools.
+In addition, it does not include a connected backend, it utilizes browser based local storage for occasions where a backend database would be useful.
+If you're interested in a version of this app that contains additional functionality, please file an [issue](https://github.com/cloud-elements/saas-demo-boilerplate-ui/issues/new).

 <img width="1187" alt="UI Screenshot" src="https://cl.ly/3R3F2T330n1e/Screen%20Recording%202018-03-02%20at%2010.54%20AM.gif">